flowcean/flowcean/docs/getting_started/new_project.md

 flowcean.cli.initialize()
 ```

-For active online learning, the next step is to set an environment representing your dataset/datastream/simulation:
+For active learning, the next step is to set an environment representing your dataset/datastream/simulation:

 ```python
 environment = MyEnvironment(